Lightfoot bids tearful farewell to fifth floor of City Hall, but not people of Chicago: ‘My work is not done’

 “We must continue to carry the baton forward.
 To all of you, do continue serving our city and working toward equity, inclusion, safety, fairness and vibrancy in every neighborhood,” Lightfoot told the adoring crowd.

 “I will be here as private citizen Lightfoot continually rooting for you and every resident of our city.
 My work is not done.
 I will roll up my sleeves in another form and fashion. ...
 Thank you all so incredibly much for being with Amy and Viv and I on this most extraordinary journey.
 God bless you.
-God bless our city.”
+God bless our city,” she said.

 On Feb.
 28, Lightfoot sealed her fate as a one-term mayor, finishing behind Paul Vallas and Brandon Johnson .
 Johnson went on to win the April 4 runoff.